sydneyrenee/Roo-Code-mlx/docs/technical/testing/vscode-test-runner.md

-# VSCode Test Runner Guide
+# VS Code Test Runner Guide

 ## Overview

-This guide documents the new VSCode Test Runner framework using `@vscode/test-cli` and `@vscode/test-electron`.
-This is the recommended approach for testing VSCode extensions, replacing the legacy test kit.
+This guide documents the VS Code Test Runner framework using `@vscode/test-cli` and `@vscode/test-electron`.
+This is the recommended approach for testing VS Code extensions, providing a robust and flexible testing environment.

 ## Setup